Museum of Military History, Vienna: History

 Apart from the requests addressed to various military institutions, the committee also approached private civilians to obtain historic objects for the new museum.
 The principle applied was: The collections were to be divided into war trophies and ″otherwise historically interesting objects of exclusively Austrian origin which are of significance for the proper acknowledgement of the past of the Imperial and Royal Army in all its factors″.
 Only originals were allowed to be exhibited, and projects and models were admissible only under special circumstances.
 As a result of the work of the committee and the generous support of the Emperor, his family, the nobility, and the bourgeoisie, as well as the Imperial War Ministry, ″a plethora of treasures was gathered, which a contemporary individual can hardly imagine.″ Finally, on 25 May 1891, the new k.u.k.
-Heeresmuseum in the Arsenal was solemnly inaugurated by Emperor Franz Joseph and dedicated to its intended use.
+Heeresmuseum in the Arsenal was inaugurated by Emperor Franz Joseph and dedicated to its intended use.

 Once World War I broke out, the museum was immediately closed down for visitors.
 This was mainly attributed to the fact that so much material was appropriated from the various war theatres that it became impossible to manage an orderly exhibition.
 The end of the war in 1918 also seemed to bring the final curtain down for the museum.
 There was even a plan to sell the museum's collections to improve the precarious economic situation, but this was eventually averted.
 In September 1921, the building was reopened as the Österreichisches Heeresmuseum (Austrian Military Museum).
 From there on, the museum was to focus primarily on documenting the most recent military events, especially those of World War I. The opening of a gallery for war paintings in 1923 marked the first time that the museum dedicated a large section to fine arts.
 These did not only depict army chiefs and battles, but also the everyday life of soldiers during wartime.